Jailoodu/RestfulRegistration/README.md

 [Pytest](https://docs.pytest.org/en/stable/) was utilized to test this repository.
 The unit tests can be found in `./tests/test_implementation.py`, the acceptance tests in `./tests/test_app.py`, and the stress tests in `./tests/test_stress.py`.

-Run the command `pytest --cov=api tests`.
+In order to the run the tests inside the Docker container, run the command `docker ps` and copy the container ID.
+Then run the command `docker exec -it {container ID} sh`, replacing the `{container ID}` with the ID gathered from the previous command.
+Then run the command `pytest --cov=api tests`.
 A coverage report will be generated within `./docs/coverage.html` once the tests are completed.

 Travis CI is being utilized to automate testing, you can find the instance [here](https://travis-ci.org/github/Jailoodu/RestfulRegistration).